Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Prescription Medications:

-For moderate to severe cases, veterinary-prescribed medications can be life-changing:
+For moderate to severe cases, veterinary-prescribed medications can be life-changing.
+Do not be afraid of them.
+They are tools.

-- Short-term medications for specific situations (like thunderstorms)
+- Short-term medications for specific situations (like thunderstorms or vet visits).

 Supplements and Nutraceuticals:

-- Melatonin for sleep issues (under veterinary guidance)
+- Melatonin for sleep issues (always under veterinary guidance).

 Alternative Therapies